Guiding principles for external communication for high-level officials of the European Central Bank

-Third, the members of the Governing Council and of the Executive Board, and their alternates, re-affirm their adherence to the quiet period principle, whereby speeches and public remarks, given in the seven days prior to each scheduled monetary policy meeting of the Governing Council, should not be such as to influence expectations about forthcoming monetary policy decisions.
+Fourth, the members of the Governing Council and of the Executive Board, and their alternates, re-affirm their adherence to the quiet period principle, whereby speeches and public remarks, given in the seven days prior to each scheduled monetary policy meeting of the Governing Council, should not be such as to influence expectations about forthcoming monetary policy decisions.
 Similarly, the members of the Governing Council and of the Executive Board will not meet with nor talk to the media, market participants or other outside interests on monetary policy matters during that period and should immediately notify both the communications and compliance functions of their institution if they inadvertently do so.

-1 These guiding principles do not apply to dialogues with public authorities or supervisory dialogues, i.e. dialogues with supervised entities on supervisory matters with respect to the institution supervised.
+2 This shall not apply to supervisory dialogues, i.e. dialogues with supervised entities on supervisory matters with respect to the institution supervised.